Discrete Autoregressive Switching Processes with Cumulative Shrinkage Priors for Graphical Modeling of Time Series Data: Sparse Modeling of Multivariate Time Series Data via Cumulative Shrinkage DAR

 \subsection{State Dynamics via Discrete Autoregressive Processes}

 In order to learn the dependence structure between time points, represented by the sequence $\bm\gamma$, we design an approach that employs a discrete autoregressive process, with a cumulative shrinkage prior that enables a computationally efficient estimation of the order of the process.
-More specifically, we assume that the evolution of the hidden state sequence $\gamma_t$ follows a Discrete Autoregressive (DAR) process of order $P$ \citep{biswas2009discrete}, which allows the hidden sequence to incorporate long-term dependencies by considering the previous $P$ lags.
+More specifically, we assume that the evolution of the hidden state sequence $\gamma_t$ follows a Discrete Autoregressive (DAR) process of order $P$ \citep{biswas2009discrete}, a framework originally introduced in the context of multi-lag finite-state Markov chains by \citet{pegram1980autoregressive}, and subsequently adapted to categorical time series modeling by \citet{biswas2009discrete}.
+The DAR process allows the hidden sequence to incorporate long-term dependencies by considering the previous $P$ lags.
 Formally, the conditional distribution of $\gamma_t$ given the past values $\gamma_{t-1:t-P}$ is expressed as where $\bm{\phi} = (\phi_0, \dots, \phi_P)$ and $\bm{\pi} = (\pi_1, \dots, \pi_M)$.
 We denote with $\{\phi_j\}_{j=0}^{P}$ the \emph{autoregressive probabilities}, with $\phi_0 = 1 - \sum_{j=1}^{P} \phi_j$, while the \emph{state innovation probabilities} $\{ \pi_i \}_{i=1}^{M}$ are defined as $\pi_i:=p(\gamma_t = i)$, for $ i = 1, \dots, M$, and allow the process to transition to any of the $M$ states, including those not observed in the previous $P$ lags.
 Here, $\mathds{1}_{\{j\}}(i)$ is an indicator function equal to 1 if $i=j$ and 0 otherwise.
-According to \eqref{eq:DAR}, the value of $\gamma_t$ is chosen as one of the latent states selected at previous time points, $t-1$ to $t-P$, based on the autoregressive probabilities $\{\phi_j\}_{j=1}^{P}$.
-Alternatively, with probability $\phi_0$, $\gamma_t$ takes on any of the $M$ possible states independently of the history of the latent sequence, according to the state innovation distribution $\bm{\pi}$.
+According to Equation \eqref{eq:DAR}, at each time point \( t \), the model selects a latent state \( \gamma_t \in \{1, \dots, M\} \), and assigns probabilities based on how this state relates to the past \( P \) values of the sequence.
+Specifically, the probability of choosing a particular state \( i \in \{1, \dots, M\} \) is given by the sum of two components: an autoregressive component and an innovation component.
+The autoregressive probabilities \( \{\phi_j\}_{j=1}^{P} \) govern the recurrence structure, so that if \( \gamma_t = \gamma_{t-j} \) for any \( j \in \{1, \dots, P\} \), then state \( i \) receives mass \( \phi_j \).
+That is, the model assigns probability \( \phi_j \) to each state \( i \) that matches \( \gamma_{t-j} \).
+In this way, the latent sequence favors persistence or recurrence of recently visited states.
+Complementing this, the innovation probability \( \phi_0 \) allows for exploration beyond the observed history.
+With probability \( \phi_0 \), the model selects a state independently of \( \gamma_{t-1}, \dots, \gamma_{t-P} \), according to the innovation distribution \( \bm{\pi} \), which assigns nonzero probability to each of the \( M \) possible states.

 The transition probabilities in the DAR process can be represented by a multi-dimensional array.
 The dimensions of this array are determined by the number of autoregressive lags, $P$, and the number of hidden states, $M$.
 As an illustration, when $P = 2$, the transition probabilities are described by an $[M \times M \times M]$ array, say $\bm{\eta}$.
 The individual components of this array, denoted as $\eta_{\, {l,i,j}}$, represent the probability $p(\gamma_t = j | \gamma_{t-1} = i, \gamma_{t-2} = l)$ for $l, i, j \in \{1, \dots, M\}$, as defined in \eqref{eq:DAR}.
 However, as the number of lags $P$ increases, the dimensionality of this array grows exponentially.
 Therefore, the DAR characterization simplifies inference by allowing us to focus only on making inferences on the $\phi$ parameters, as opposed to learning the entire transition matrix, which is the case with HMM models, for example.
 In fact, when dealing with higher order HMMs, the task involves estimating $M^{P}$ parameters for the transition arrays.
 In contrast, our proposed method streamlines this process by estimating $(M+P)$ parameters, resulting in a substantial computational advantage.